UCU course pre-enrolment in Osiris

 The Osiris pre-enrolment module will warn you when selecting a course for which you do not meet the formal entrance requirements (NB If you are currently taking a course that will make you meet these entrance requirements, you do not need to request course admittance).

-Keep in mind that when you are not going to complete your Research thesis during one semester (Fall-Spring thesis or Spring-Summer), you might need to register a “Non-standard UCU credit load” (see below) to be able to be enrolled for the thesis and three courses (15 + 22,5 = 37,5 EC).
+Keep in mind that when you are not going to complete your Research thesis during one semester (Fall-Spring thesis or Spring-Summer), you might need to register a “Non-standard UCU credit load” (see below) to be able to enrol for the thesis and three courses (15 + 22,5 = 37,5 ECTS).
+Both the Spring and Spring-Summer theses count for 15 ECTS in the Spring semester - regardless of whether you write part of your thesis in the Summer term.

 For registration of an Honours thesis: the standard procedure applies.